Hey, girl, hey! I hope you’ve been having a glorious day. I have a question: how many miracles did you recognize today?

 The Miracle of Movement

-In 2013, the Christopher & Dana Reeve Foundation reported that a staggering 5.4 million people in the US were living with paralysis.
+In 2013, the Christopher & Dana Reeve Foundation reported that a staggering 5.4 million people in the US lived with paralysis.
 Suppose our loved ones, or we never experienced injuries, etc., that could lead to limited/nonexistent mobility.
 In that case, we could easily take movement for granted.
 There are so many different causes of paralysis—including poor lifestyle choices.

 The Miracle of Communication

-I woke up with the ability to talk and hear without needing any assistance.
+I woke up with the ability to talk and hear without assistance.
 However, someone wakes up to a newly found inability to converse with their loved ones and is undergoing extreme tests to see what’s the culprit.

 *When you wake up in the morning and discover you can still speak and hear, I dare you to give the Lord a shout of praise even if you woke up and couldn’t do either, praise Him anyway.
 He’s worthy and faithful no matter what we encounter.

 To sum it up, our response to everyday miracles is to praise God for them.
 Exercise gratitude and do whatever else naturally to support those miracles.
 Take nothing for granted because things can change.
-However, maintain your joy and thankfulness, always.
+However, maintain your joy and thankfulness always.